LegitDongo/professor-ivy/README.md

     * A registry for trade codes based on tags
     * A tag is registered by assigned roles for a person.
     * A person *must* be assigned a role for this to work for them.
+* Pogo News Poster
+    * Checks if new news is posted from pogo every hour.
+    * Notifies to the channel of choice (through the config file's `newsChannelId`) when something new is posted by them.

 I hope you enjoy this project! ^-^